kkraoj/lfmc_from_sar/README.md

 Rest of the scripts are not needed.
 They were used for development of the model and preliminary investigation only.

-### Input data

-The input data used for predicting LFMC can be found in a pickle object (python 3.6) in the input_data folder.
-It is a large dataframe with rows corresponding to training examples, and columns corresponding to input features.

-### Training labels
+### Training data

-The training labels can be found as a csv file in the input_data folder.
-Rows correspond to the examples of manually sampled live fuel moisture content, and the columns correpond to the different attributes of the samples (location, species, live fuel moisture percentage, etc.) This data was scraped from the [National Fuel Moisture Database](https://www.wfas.net/index.php/national-fuel-moisture-database-moisture-drought-103) hosted by the United State Fores Service.
+The training data along with the labels can be found on [Radiant MLHub](https://registry.mlhub.earth/10.1016/j.rse.2020.111797/).
+The documentation corresponding to the training data and meaning of the column names can be found [here](https://radiant-mlhub.s3-us-west-2.amazonaws.com/su-sar-moisture-content/documentation.pdf).

+Training labels were scraped from the [National Fuel Moisture Database](https://www.wfas.net/index.php/national-fuel-moisture-database-moisture-drought-103) hosted by the United State Fores Service.
 We are grateful to them to make this data public.

 ### Trained model